Which of the following processes is an example of the Law of Cons... | Channels for Pearson+

 1

 Understand the Law of Conservation of Mass: This law states that mass is neither created nor destroyed in a chemical reaction.
-The total mass of the reactants equals the total mass of the products.
+The total mass of reactants equals the total mass of products.

-Analyze each process: For each given process, determine if the mass of the substances before the process is equal to the mass of the substances after the process.
+Consider the process of evaporation of water from a lake: In this physical change, water changes from liquid to gas, but the mass of water remains constant, as it is only changing state.

+Examine the process of photosynthesis in plants: This is a chemical reaction where carbon dioxide and water are converted into glucose and oxygen.
+The mass of the reactants equals the mass of the products, demonstrating the conservation of mass.

 Watch next

-Master Law of Conservation of Mass with a bite sized video explanation from Jules BrunoStart learning
+Master Gas Stoichiometry Concepts with a bite sized video explanation from Jules BrunoStart learning

 Related Videos